An Overview of Your Rights under Federal Labor Law

-In 1935, Congress enacted the National Labor Relations Act to govern the employer–employee bargaining and the formation and perpetuation of unions.
+In 1935, Congress enacted the National Labor Relations Act (NLRA), setting national standards for employer–employee bargaining and the formation and perpetuation of unions.
 Most employers and employees involved in businesses that affect interstate commerce are regulated by the act.
 It established the National Labor Relations Board to hear disputes between employers and employees arising under the act and to determine which labor organization will represent a unit of employees.

 The act also establishes a general council to independently investigate and prosecute cases against violators of the act before the board.
 The rights of employees to join labor organizations and collectively bargain also are ensured.
-The National Labor Relations Act prohibits employers and unions from engaging in specified “unfair labor practices” and establishes an obligation of both parties to engage in good-faith collective bargaining.
+The NLRA prohibits employers and unions from engaging in specified “unfair labor practices” and establishes an obligation of both parties to engage in good-faith collective bargaining.
 The act also establishes guidelines and regulations to determine what union will represent a given set of employees.
 The act guarantees the right to strike.

 Employers and employees not subject to the act may have their relationships governed by other federal or state statutes.
 The Railway Labor Act governs labor relations in the railway and airline industries.
 The employees and agencies in the federal public sector are subject to the Federal Service Labor-Management Relations Act, which is administered by the Federal Labor Relations Authority.